This post discusses problem #4 from Project Euler. We’ll work out a solution in Python, discussing how to improve the speed using some math.

 We can make more use of order by remembering that multiplication is order-preserving:

-Right now, our code searches through x and y starting with low numbers around 100, and increases up to larger numbers near 999.
+Right now, our code searches through and starting with low numbers around 100, and increases up to larger numbers near 999.
 But, our biggest prime is likely going to be found by multiplying numbers near 999.

 This is important to notice for two reasons: